evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_85x/_index.md

 ---
 title: SKODA ENYAQ COUPÉ 85x
 linktitle: "ENYAQ COUPÉ 85x"
 description: "SKODA ENYAQ COUPÉ 85x is an all-electric coupe SUV with a WLTP range of up to 545 km (339 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true